-• Deferred outflow which is equal to the employer contributions made after the measurement date of the net other-postemployment benefits liability.
-This amount will be amortized-in-full against the net other-postemployment benefits liability in the next fiscal year.
+- Deferred outflow which is equal to the employer contributions made after the measurement date of the net other-postemployment benefits liability.
+This amount will be amortized-in-full against the net other-post employment benefits liability in the next fiscal year. - Deferred outflow for the net difference in projected and actual earnings on investments of the net other-post employment benefits plans fiduciary net position.
+This amount is amortized over a 5 year period.